Libensemble/libensemble/docs/tutorials/local_sine_tutorial.rst

 This introductory tutorial demonstrates the capability to perform ensembles of calculations in parallel using *libEnsemble* with Python's Multiprocessing.

-The foundation of writing libEnsemble experiments is accounting for four major
+The foundation of writing libEnsemble calculations is accounting for four major
 components:

     * The *Generator Function* ``gen_f``, which produces values for simulations.